FireDynamics/FireSciPy/docs/tutorials/pyrolysis/real_data_analysis.rst

 The :math:`E_a` is computed in J/mol and converted here to kJ/mol, as it is a common way to use it.

-Below, the apparent activation energy $E_a$ is plotted against the conversion :math:`\alpha`.
+Below, the apparent activation energy :math:`E_a` is plotted against the conversion :math:`\alpha`.

-The KAS method estimates $E_a$ in units of J/mol, but it is commonly reported in kJ/mol — so the values are converted accordingly before plotting.
+The KAS method estimates :math:`E_a` in units of J/mol, but it is commonly reported in kJ/mol — so the values are converted accordingly before plotting.

 The shaded gray regions indicate the first and last :math:`5 %` of the conversion range.
 These are typically excluded from analysis due to higher sensitivity to noise and lower data reliability.
 In the first :math:`5 %`, artifacts are visible due to increased noise.